James C. Tyree: Professional career

 In 1980, Tyree joined Mesirow Financial fresh out of business school as a research analyst.
 In 1990, he became the firm's president, and in 1994, he became the firm's chairman and chief executive officer.

 From 1990 until his death, Tyree oversaw 50 acquisitions by Mesirow.

 Bid for the Sun-Times

 In September 2009, Tyree and a group of investors he was leading placed a $5 million bid, which was accepted to purchase the Chicago Sun-Times newspaper and its bankrupt company, Sun-Times Media Group Inc. As part of their offer, Tyree and his group also had agreed to assume $20 million in liabilities.

 Personal

 Tyree married his second wife, Eve, in 1996, after a first marriage had ended in divorce.
 Eve had been Mesirow's chief financial officer.
-They own a mansion on Chicago's Gold Coast and a lakefront summer house in Long Beach, Indiana.
-They also have children, a daughter and two sons: Jessica, Joseph and Matthew.
+They owned a mansion on Chicago's Gold Coast and a lakefront summer house in Long Beach, Indiana.
+They also had children, a daughter and two sons: Jessica, Joseph and Matthew.